Thursday, January 5, 2012

 Jumping The Gun

-I tried writing this earlier, but I couldn't, I'm not really sure how to even still.
 As long as I have been kayaking I have been pretty cautious.
 This probably came from my first mentor, my dad.
-He always made sure I was way more prepared skill-wise than the rivers I was running.
+He always made sure I was more prepared skill-wise than the rivers I was running.
 He would tell me I had to be able to catch every eddy in every rapid on a river before I could run the next one.
 It was frustrating because even then I wanted to see as many different rivers in the area as I could.
 I kept practicing and after 3 years on class 3 he finally let us run Copper Creek, WA.
 Needless to say, after all the practice on class 3, this run felt pretty easy.
 The slow start into consequential whitewater meant that once I was there I could concentrate more on the stream as a whole and less on whether I could make it through a rapid.
 Anticipating where things would go wrong was something I felt I picked up on quickly.
 This paid dividends later on when we explored new runs where time was of the essence.
 On those new runs, there is not always enough time to set safety and scout every rapid.
-Having years of experience analyzing where problem spots are has lead to a style of river running that has served the crew I paddle with well.
+Having years of experience analyzing where problem spots are has lead to a style of river running that has worked for me and the people who have been along on that style of river.
 I always try to be as prepared and knowledgeable as possible for the streams I set out to kayak.
 I have always been proud of my choices.
-There have only been two choices I have made kayaking that I have truly wished I could take back.
-Both times my thought process consisted of, "this doesn't seem right, but things always seem to work out for me, so I am sure it will turn out fine."
-Both times this foolish rationale almost killed a friend.
-Both times I also looked back thankful to be alive, because I had allowed this choice to leave my hands.
+There have only been a few choices I have made kayaking that I have truly wished I could take back.
+Usually my thought process before that happened consisted of, "this doesn't seem right, but things always seem to work out for me, so I am sure it will turn out fine."
+The river has a way of forgiving that mentality just often enough to let people get themselves into real trouble when it doesn't work out.

-Last weekend I attempted to run a creek in the Columbia Gorge (word is already getting out where it is).
-This run was above my head.
+Last weekend I attempted to run a new creek in the Columbia Gorge, the headwaters of Rock Creek out of Stevenson.
 I had spent four days this last summer finding access.
 That does not include mapwork, only driving and hiking to find out if my mapwork was correct.
-What I discovered was that this was the least accessible place I had ever attempted to go.
+What I discovered was that this was the least accessible place I had attempted to go kayaking.
 However, on my fourth try, I found the way in with the help of Andrew Bradley.
-After missing the run the first time it rained this year, I was determined to get in there whatever the cost.
-This run is the pinnacle of exploratory kayaking in the Columbia gorge, in my opinion.
-The deepest gorge on the maps (600 feet per mile) and pictures of glorious waterfalls filled my thoughts.
+After missing the run the first time it rained this year, I was determined to get in there at the next opportunity.
+The deepest gorge on the maps (600 feet per mile) and a picture or two of high quality looking waterfalls filled my thoughts.

 I knew we wanted an early start.
 Leaving Monmouth at 4 AM seemed like the ticket to me.
 We pulled this off and, with a shuttle driver, gave ourselves the best opportunity for getting through the run in the daylight.
 We started hiking just as the first light turned the sky from black to grey.
 We made it to the put-in very quickly and were pleased with the water level; it looked ideal.
 The only problem was that I wanted low water, but we decided to go for it anyway, knowing we had a mile to make the decision to hike out.
-The put-in drop was a sweet 12-foot waterfall that Emile and I ran.
+The put-in drop was a nice 12-foot waterfall that Emile and I ran.
 The next half mile was class II-III with some wood, but the portaging was as easy as it gets and there were some fun slides in there.
 Eventually, we eddied out above an ominous corner.
-We found a magical looking 40' drop consisting of a slide into a 25-foot boof.
+We found a good looking 40' drop consisting of a slide into a 25-foot boof.
 Small pockets on either side would necessitate safety.
-Both Emile and I very much wanted to run it, but in the name of saving time, decided to walk around.
+Both Emile and I were interested in running the drop, but in the name of saving time, decided to walk around.
 This turned out to be a good choice in the long run.

-Shortly below here we came to a really nice looking Class V that had a couple of branches hanging down just above a macking hole.
+Shortly below here we came to a nice looking Class V that had a couple of branches hanging down just above a menacing hole.
 Once again we walked, this time deciding to scout downstream in anticipation of the known gorge.
-We saw...the most intimidating gorge I have ever witnessed.
-This gorge picks up where the Salmon River Canyon leaves off.
-It has an entrance drop reminisent of Final Falls, with a stout 25-foot lead-in drop.
-This locks the stream into an inescapable gorge 200-feet deep with near vertical walls.
+What we saw was rather intimidating, the most intimidating glance I had gotten in kayaking, with multiple waterfalls filling the narrow canyon.
 We started hiking, aiming for the road 1000 feet above us, hoping to make it around this section and put-in below.
 After an hour, the GPS showed we had make very little progress.
 We ditched the boats, now trying desperately to make it out before dark.
-It was 1:30.
+It was 1:30 in December and the light would fade before 5pm.

 When I returned with the bad new about the GPS, the gravity of our situation became visible in every person's eyes.
 The decision was made to abandon the search for the road and start going downstream.
-Emile was not wearing a drysuit, and thus would not survive a night in the snow.
+Emile was not wearing a drysuit, and thus would not have a good chance of surviving the sub-freezing night in the snow.
 We began our march downstream, knowing we would eventually hit a road 3-5 miles downstream.
 We set off into a cliffed-out hillside in the waning light.

-From this point to the time we stumbled across a clearcut I will not tell in detail, because what happened cannot be expressed in words.
-I can sum it up as not only were we in terrain steeper than the 32 degree landslide threshold, cliffs above and below, in the snow, with multiple creek crossings (gradients over 1,000 fpm), and a team member fighting off hypothermia, but also, halfway through our 8 hour treck,the sun set and the light followed.
+From this point to the time we stumbled across a clearcut isn't really worth going into detail about, the feeling isn't really conveyable if you haven't done something like that, and if you have you don't need it described to you.
+The gist is we were traversing very steep PNW forested terrain with heavy underbrush, cliffs above and below, in the snow, with multiple creek crossings (gradients over 1,000 fpm), and a team member fighting off hypothermia, but also, halfway through our 8 hour trek, the sun set and the light followed.
 My most vivid memories are of losing my footing, then clawing at brush while sliding trying to get a grip before flying off the cliffs and 400' of remaining gradient to the stream below (5.10 booties are amazing for rock, but like skies on snow.
 I eventually took them off and walked in my drysuit booties for most of the trip).
 Or the view when I looked at Emile's bloody shins and he had swollen feet after hours of hiking in shorts and booties.
-The most rewarding memories are of when we would take a break and eat or drink something, discussing our next move, everyone perfectly aware of the situation at hand, everyone refusing to break down.
+The most rewarding memories are of when we would take a break and eat or drink something, discussing our next move, everyone perfectly aware of the situation at hand, everyone ready to go on and not give up.

 At the end of it all, we reached a clear cut.
 We knew we had to be close to a road.
 We tried Anna's dying phone one last time, reception!!
 She dialed 911 and we figured out that people were already searching.
 We informed them of were we thought we were.
 We listened for the police sirens and I scrambled to the top of one last hill looking for the cars.
 I saw a car only a few hundred yards away and hollered down to Emile and Anna.
 We whistled and hollered and shined lights.
-I slid most of the way back down to my friends all the while with the sickening vision of the car turning and leaving.
-Hoping they had seen us, I joined the rest of the team and we headed off towards the light and finally made contact.
+I slid most of the way back down to my friends all the while worried the car would have not seen us, turn and leave.
+Hoping they had seen us, I joined the rest of the team and we headed off towards the lights and finally made contact.
 Knowing it was over was a huge relief.
 We got in the car and headed back towards Stevenson.

 My sister and her boyfriend showed up at the station and informed us of the multitude of people who were out looking for us.
 My dad sums it up here.